Handley Page Victor: Avionics and systems

-The Victor had fully powered flying controls for the ailerons, elevators and rudder, with no manual reversion which, therefore required duplication as back-up.
+The Victor had fully powered flying controls for the ailerons, elevators and rudder, with no manual reversion which required duplication as back-up.
 Since the control surfaces were fully powered an artificial feel unit was provided, fed by ram air from the pitot in the nose.
 Pilot control movements were transmitted via a low-friction mechanical system to the flying control units.
 Duplication was provided on the premise that the single pilot's input would remain functional and that neither hydraulic motors nor screwjack on a unit would jam.
 A separate hydraulic circuit was used for each of the following: landing gear, flaps, nose flaps, air brakes, bomb doors, wheel brakes, nose-wheel steering, ram-air-turbine air scoops.
 An AC electrical system and auxiliary power unit were significant additions to the later Victor B.2, electrical reliability being noticeably improved.

 To evade enemy detection and interception efforts, the Victor was outfitted with an extensive ECM suite which were operated by the air electronics officer (AEO), who had primary responsibility for the aircraft's electronics and communication systems.
 The ECM equipment could be employed to disrupt effective use of both active and passive radar in the vicinity of the aircraft, and to provide situational awareness for the crew.
 Enemy communications could also be jammed, and radar guided missiles of the era were also reportedly rendered ineffective.
 The Victor B.2 featured an extended area located around the base of the tail fin which contained cooling systems and some of the ECM equipment.

-Some of the ECM equipment which initially saw use on the Victor, such as the original chaff dispenser and Orange Putter tail warning radar, had been developed for the earlier English Electric Canberra bomber and was already considered to be near-obsolete by the time the Victor had entered service.
-Significant improvements and alterations would be made to the avionics and ECM suites, as effective ECMs had been deemed critical to the Victor's role; for example, the introduction of the more capable Red Steer tail warning radar.
+Some of the ECM equipment which initially saw use on the Victor, such as the original chaff dispenser and Orange Putter tail warning radar, had been developed for the earlier English Electric Canberra bomber and was already considered to be nearly obsolete by the time the Victor entered service.
+Significant improvements and alterations were made to the avionics and ECM suites, as effective ECMs had been deemed critical to the Victor's role;.
+For example, the introduction of the more capable Red Steer tail warning radar.
 The introduction of the Victor B.2 was accompanied by several new ECM systems, including a passive radar warning receiver, a metric radar jammer and communications jamming equipment.
 Streamlined fairings on the trailing edges of the wings that could house large quantities of defensive chaff/flares were also new additions.
 While trials were conducted with terrain-following radar and a side scan mode for the bombing and navigation radar, neither of these functions were integrated into the operational fleet.